Aromobates saltuensis

-Aromobates saltuensis (common name: salty rocket frog) is a species of frog in the family Aromobatidae.
+Aromobates saltuensis (common name: salty rocket frog and forest rocket frog) is a species of frog in the family Aromobatidae.
 It is endemic to humid lower montane forest of the Táchira state in western Venezuela.

-Its natural habitat is humid lower montane Andean forest.
+It is suspected in nearby Colombia.

+Habitat

+This diurnal frog inhabits humid lower montane Andean forest, both primary and secondary.
+It has also been seen near streams that flow through grassy pastureland.
+Scientists observed the frog between 482 and 1500 meters above sea level.

+Scientists have observerd one subpopulation in a protected area, Parque Nacional El Tamá.

+Reproduction

 The male protects the eggs that are laid on land.
 After hatching, the male carries the tadpoles on his back to water where they develop further.

+Threats

 Aromobates saltuensis is threatened by habitat loss caused by agriculture, involving both crops and livestock, as well as logging, water pollution, and infrastructure development.
-Its distribution occurrence is subject to strong anthropogenic pressure, and none of the populations are known to occur in protected areas.
+Its distribution occurrence is subject to strong anthropogenic pressure.